RINEARN/exevalator/java/README.md

 	(See: java/Example4.java)

-This way works faster than accessings by the name.
+Access by address is quicker than by name.

 ### 3. Use Functions

-You can create functions available in expressions, by implementing Exevalator.FunctionInterface:
+You can create functions by implementing the "Exevalator.FunctionInterface", allowing these functions to be used within expressions:

 	// Create a function available in expressions. class MyFunction implements Exevalator.FunctionInterface {